Vendor Engagement Resources

 The N.C.
 Department of Information Technology’s Statewide IT Procurement Office works with many different vendors across the state to deliver technology goods and services for state agencies, local governments and community colleges.

-In the portal, vendors can register for all applicable commodities, goods and services.
-Registered vendors also receive vital information about bid opportunities that match their interests.
+In the portal, vendors can register for all applicable commodities, goods and services that their organization provides.
+Registering enables vendors to receive vital information about bid opportunities that match their interests.
 In most cases, vendors also submit proposals using the portal.

 Required Architecture Diagrams